Analyses

 description: "Archive of full likelihoods in the HistFactory JSON format"

-type: "HistFactory" # (optional) currently supports 'HistFactory' type to allow HistFactory JSON (pyhf) files to be highlighted
+type: "HistFactory" # to allow HistFactory JSON (pyhf) files to be highlighted

 HEPData makes no checks of the formatting of the HistFactory JSON files.
 In case of questions, please contact either experts within your experiment or the pyhf developers.